 In addition to athletic events, the Games promote health by providing life saving health screenings for cancer-breast and prostate.
 Screenings also detect other serious health threats--glaucoma, diabetes, high blood pressure, elevated cholesterol, and decreased bone density.
 Volunteer medical and nursing students assist with the screenings and generous sponsors provide diagnostic equipment and services.

-Band concerts, dances, and awards socials for each sport are also part of the package, bringing athletes and guests together in a social atmosphere where they share in, and congratulate each other for, their achievements.
+Band concerts, dances, and social events for athletes, volunteers and the community are also part of the package.
+They bring athletes and guests together in a social atmosphere where they share in, and congratulate each other for, their achievements.
 This important aspect of the Games emphasizes the celebration of success for all participants, whether or not they win a medal.

 An overview of the Games would not be complete without mentioning our volunteers--thousands of adults, youth, and children who donate innumerable hours to make this two-week event a treasured experience for all.
 From sport directors to entertainers, each volunteer plays a valuable role in the success of the Games.